All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 "Yes," Kaiba mustered with a slight bite of his teeth, "Your Highness."

 "While you're at it, make sure the cookies are chocolate chip.
 And I want some music.
 I thought I had it.
-Where is my nano ipod?"
+Where is my ipod?"
 Mokuba pressed.

 Kaiba walked off with snort, "Ask your maid since it's not me."